 We all have unconscious biases (also known as implicit biases) that affect our interactions with others and how we view the world.
 These unconscious biases can have a negative effect in the workplace when they go unchecked.
 This course will benefit all employees who interact with coworkers, customers, or anyone else as part of their job.
 After completing this course, employees will be able to identify and address their own unconscious biases and take steps to “interrupt” them when communicating and interacting with others in the workplace.

-Why “Recognizing and Overcoming Unconscious Bias in the Workplace” Matters:
+Why “Recognizing and Overcoming Unconscious Bias for Employees and Supervisors” Matters:

 Helping employees learn how to address their unconscious biases may improve their communications during interactions with coworkers and others.
 This can result in improved morale in the workplace, and a work environment where people feel valued.